Vipshop Holdings Limited (VIPS) Shares Down Despite Recent Market Volatility

 The Benchmark Company gave a rating of “Buy” to VIPS, setting the target price at $15 in the report published on February 24th of the current year.

-During the last 5 trading sessions, VIPS rose by +1.34%, which changed the moving average for the period of 200-days by +39.50% in comparison to the 20-day moving average, which settled at $14.91.
-In addition, Vipshop Holdings Limited saw 10.56% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, VIPS fell by -1.35%, which changed the moving average for the period of 200-days by +40.87% in comparison to the 20-day moving average, which settled at $14.99.
+In addition, Vipshop Holdings Limited saw 10.21% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for VIPS